IFCA-Advanced-Computing/deep_at_ifca/README.md

 Data Science @ IFCA
 ===================

-This portal gathers all Data Science and Deep Learning projects developed at IFCA.
+This portal gathers all Data Science and Deep Learning projects developed at IFCA by the [Advanced Computing and e-Science](https://computing.ifca.es/) group.
 Live at [http://datascience.ifca.es/](http://datascience.ifca.es/) (mirror: [http://deep.ifca.es/](http://deep.ifca.es/))

 To include a new project, add a YAML file to the `/projects` folder.
 You can use these files as templates to follow the syntax:
 * [template for ongoing project](./deep_at_ifca/projects/template-ongoing.yaml)